-Version: AL 1.
+Version: AL 1.4

-(consultation version)
+(MOC MDS)

 APPENDIX AL

 SMETS1 Transition and Migration Approach Document

 Introduction and General Obligations

 This Appendix is the Transition and Migration Approach Document (TMAD) developed by the DCC pursuant to Section N6 of the Code.

 Where directed to do so by the Secretary of State from time to time, the DCC shall develop and consult upon a further draft or drafts of this TMAD and submit it to the Secretary of State in accordance with the process set out in Section N6.4 of the Code.